Benchmarking Pretrained Molecular Embedding Models For Molecular Representation Learning: Results

-Aggregated metrics alone, such as mean AUROC and mean rank, are insufficient for a fair comparison of the models \cite{Demsar,BBT}.
-Mean AUROC is sensitive to outliers (e.g., datasets unusually easy for certain models), while mean rank ignores the magnitude of performance differences.
-To address these limitations, we use the BBT model, designed specifically for robust multi-model comparisons.
-The results, with ECFP as the baseline, are shown in Table \ref{tab:bbt_decisions}.
+As discussed in the Methods section, comparison mean AUROC or ranks is insufficient for proper comparison of multiple models on multiple datasets.
+Thus, we employ the BBT model, and report its results in Table \ref{tab:bbt_decisions}, with ECFP as the baseline.
 Following the procedure described in \cite{BBT}, we categorize models as: better than ECFP, equivalent (within the ROPE), worse or undecidable (insufficient evidence).
 All posterior probabilities are provided in the Supplementary Material.

 These results show that only the CLAMP model is statistically significantly better than ECFP.
-Further analyses in the following sections confirm that CLAMP is the only model that consistently outperforms, or at least matches, other approaches.
+Further analyzes in the following sections confirm that CLAMP is the only model that consistently outperforms, or at least matches, other approaches.

-ChemBERTa is practically equivalent to ECFP, but comes with significantly higher computational and memory costs.
-For CDDD, the evidence is inconclusive, meaning it performs much better or worse than ECFP depending on the dataset.
-A key practical advantage of hierarchical Bayesian testing is its ability to capture such nuanced relationships while accounting for multiple hypothesis testing, something that traditional null hypothesis testing cannot do \cite{bayesian_tests}.
+Several transformer-based approaches including R-MAT, MolBERT, ChemBERTa and MAT are practically equivalent to ECFP, but coming with significantly higher computational cost.
+A key practical advantage of hierarchical Bayesian testing is its ability to capture such nuanced relationships while adjusting for multiple hypothesis testing, something traditional null hypothesis testing cannot do \cite{bayesian_tests}.
+Additionally, RNN-based CDDD model and Atom Pair fingerprint also performed on par with ECFP.

-Despite having a higher average rank and AUROC, R-MAT and MolBERT are deemed worse than ECFP by the BBT model, suggesting that their apparent performance may be driven by outliers on just a few datasets.
-R-MAT was closer to equivalence, with a probability 80\% of falling within ROPE.
-All other models, including AP and TT molecular fingerprints, are significantly worse than ECFP.
-This does not mean that these models always perform poorly, but that their overall likelihood of outperforming ECFP is low.
+All other models, including TT molecular fingerprints, are significantly worse than ECFP.
+This does not mean that these models always perform poorly, but that their overall probability of outperforming ECFP is low.
 Such insights help guide model selection, reducing engineering effort and computational cost.

-We also note that we used a conservative ROPE range of $25$-$75$\%.
+We also note that we used a conservative ROPE range of $35$-$65$\%.
 Despite this wide interval, the BBT model remains very confident in its conclusions, often assigning a probability near 100\%.
-The detailed tables are available in the Supplementary Material.
+The detailed tables and experiments with other ROPE intervals are available in the Supplementary Material.